castrojo/freedesktop-sdk/README.md

 ## Multimedia codecs

 As part of the runtime, there's ffmpeg which contains various common patent-free codecs.
-We also provide provide an `openh264` extension, which provides a royalty free H.264 codec.
+We also provide an `openh264` extension, which is a royalty free H.264 codec.

 If your application requires further codecs or openh264 is for some reason not functioning correctly for your consumers, it's also possible to declare